pengzell/pengzell.github.io/_pages/publications.md

 permalink: /publications/
 ---

+1. Engzell, P. (2022).
+"A Universe of Uncertainty Hiding in Plain Sight." *Proceedings of the National Academy of Sciences*, forthcoming.
-1. Betthäuser, B., Bach-Mortensen, A. M., and Engzell, P. (2022).
+2. Betthäuser, B., Bach-Mortensen, A. M., and Engzell, P. (2022).
 "A Systematic Review and Meta-analysis of the Impact of the COVID-19 Pandemic on Learning." *Nature Human Behaviour*, forthcoming.
-2. Berger, T., Engzell, P., Eriksson, B., and Molinder, J. (2022).
+3. Berger, T., Engzell, P., Eriksson, B., and Molinder, J. (2022).
 "Social Mobility in Sweden Before the Welfare State." *Journal of Economic History*, forthcoming.
-3. Berger, T., and Engzell, P. (2022).
+4. Berger, T., and Engzell, P. (2022).
 "Industrial Automation and Intergenerational Income Mobility in the United States." [*Social Science Research*](https://doi.org/10.1016/j.ssresearch.2021.102686).
-4. Engzell, P., Frey, A., and Verhagen, M. D. (2021).
+5. Engzell, P., Frey, A., and Verhagen, M. D. (2021).
 "Learning Loss Due to School Closures During the COVID-19 Pandemic." [*Proceedings of the National Academy of Sciences*](https://doi.org/10.1073/pnas.2022376118).
-5. Engzell, P., and Rohrer, J. (2021).
+6. Engzell, P., and Rohrer, J. (2021).
 "Improving Social Science: Lessons from the Open Science Movement." [*PS: Political Science & Politics*](https://doi.org/10.1017/S1049096520000967).
-6. Engzell, P. (2021).
+7. Engzell, P. (2021).
 "What Do Books in the Home Proxy For?
 A Cautionary Tale." [*Sociological Methods & Research*](https://doi.org/10.1177/0049124119826143).
-7. Engzell, P., Mood, C., and Jonsson, J. O. (2020).
+8. Engzell, P., Mood, C., and Jonsson, J. O. (2020).
 "It's All about the Parents: Inequality Transmission across Three Generations in Sweden." [*Sociological Science*](https://doi.org/10.15195/v7.a10).
-8. Berger, T., and Engzell, P. (2020).
+9. Berger, T., and Engzell, P. (2020).
 "Trends and Disparities in Subjective Upward Mobility since 1940." [*Socius*](https://doi.org/10.1177/2378023120951139).
-9. Engzell, P., and Tropf, F. (2020).
+10. Engzell, P., and Tropf, F. (2020).
 "Heritability of Education Remains Associated with Social Mobility." [*Proceedings of the National Academy of Sciences*](https://doi.org/10.1073/pnas.2017308117).
-10. Engzell, P., and Tropf, F. (2019).
+11. Engzell, P., and Tropf, F. (2019).
 "Heritability of Education Rises with Intergenerational Mobility." [*Proceedings of the National Academy of Sciences*](https://doi.org/10.1073/pnas.1912998116).
-11. Berger, T., and Engzell, P. (2019).
+12. Berger, T., and Engzell, P. (2019).
 "American Geography of Opportunity Reveals European Origins." [*Proceedings of the National Academy of Sciences*](https://doi.org/10.1073/pnas.1810893116).
-12. Engzell, P. (2019).
+13. Engzell, P. (2019).
 "Aspiration Squeeze: The Struggle of Children to Positively Selected Immigrants." [*Sociology of Education*](https://doi.org/10.1177/0038040718822573).
-13. Engzell, P., and Ichou, M. (2019).
+14. Engzell, P., and Ichou, M. (2019).
 "Status Loss: The Burden of Positively Selected Immigrants." [*International Migration Review*](https://doi.org/10.1177/0197918319850756).
-14. Parameshwaran, M. and Engzell, P. (2015).
+15. Parameshwaran, M. and Engzell, P. (2015).
 "Ethnicity in England: What Parents’ Country of Birth Can and Can’t Tell Us about Their Children’s Ethnic Identification." [*Journal of Ethnic and Migration Studies*](https://doi.org/10.1080/1369183X.2014.920690).
-15. Engzell, P., and Jonsson, J. O. (2015).
+16. Engzell, P., and Jonsson, J. O. (2015).
 "Estimating Social and Ethnic Inequality in School Surveys: Biases from Child Misreporting and Parent Nonresponse." [*European Sociological Review*](https://doi.org/10.1093/esr/jcv005).
 {: reversed="reversed"}

 Other Writing